 Operational psychologists usually work within governmental agencies and the military to help senior officials take accurate and appropriate combat and other operational actions.
 Activities may involve:

 - Identifying operational risk

 - Identifying security threats

 - Assessment of military personnel.
 Including analyzing personality traits

 - Therapeutic support for trauma-related problems such as PTSD

 Psychiatric Social Worker

-Psychiatric social workers have a supportive role working with individuals and their families where there is a concern about the impact mental health problems is having on the social and economic aspects of their life, such as parenting capability, work, and personal relationships.
-In fact, the role is very similar to a traditional social worker, except that they work exclusively with people how have a diagnosed mental illness.
-Often psychiatric social workers are the first line of defense, and work much more closely with people and their families than most other psychologists.
+Psychiatric social workers have a supportive role working with individuals and their families where there is a concern about the impact mental health problems have on the social and economic aspects of their lives, such as parenting capability, work, and personal relationships.
+The role is very similar to a traditional social worker, except they work exclusively with people diagnosed with mental illness.
+Often psychiatric social workers are the first line of defense and work much more closely with people and their families than most other psychologists.
 If you're looking for a fulfilling career in psychology, this may be one of the best.

 - Treatment delivery